TacoDark/NUKED/content/posts/2024/bad-piggies.md

 ## Compatibility
 ### Linux
 Tested with Proton-GE 9-5 on Lutris.
-Works perfectly.
+CANT ENTER KEY.

 ### Windows
-Tested on Windows 11 23h2.
-Works perfectly.
+Tested on Windows 10 21h2 64-bit IoT Enterprise LTSC 2021.
+Can enter key but cant , servers is dead error.